microsoft/LUIS-Samples/examples/demo-upload-utterances-from-exported-luis-app/readme.md

-# Upload utterances from IOT Lights
+#  Upload utterances from an exported LUIS app

 A sample Node.Js application to use queries from a hypothetical IOT application.
 This application parses the IOT queries into the acceptable LUIS query format, and [uploads as a batch](https://westus.dev.cognitive.microsoft.com/docs/services/5890b47c39e2bb17b84a55ff/operations/5890b47c39e2bb052c5b9c09).